tag1consulting/goose/README.md

   - [Gaggle: a distributed load test](https://www.tag1consulting.com/blog/show-me-how-flock-flies-working-gaggle-goose)
   - [Optimizing Goose performance](https://www.tag1consulting.com/blog/golden-goose-egg-compile-time-adventure)

-## Tips

-* Avoid `unwrap()` in your task functions -- Goose generates a lot of load, and this tends to trigger errors.
-Embrace Rust's warnings and properly handle all possible errors, this will save you time debugging later.
-* When running your load test for real, use the cargo `--release` flag to generate optimized code.
-This can generate considerably more load test traffic.

 ## Simple Example

 The `-h` flag will show all run-time configuration options available to Goose load tests.
 For example, you can pass the `-h` flag to the `simple` example as follows, `cargo run --example simple -- -h`: